LouisJenkinsCS/Code-Glosser/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![Image of Selecting Code Gawker](screenshots/menu.png)

-Alternatively, right click in the editor window and select **Code Gawker** from the context menu:
+Or right click in the editor window and select **Code Gawker** from the context menu:

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![Image of Selecting Code Gawker](screenshots/menu2.png)

-A top-level window is created containing the highlighted text:
+A top-level window will be created containing the highlighted text with the name of the source file in the title bar:

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![Image of Code Gawker Window](screenshots/window.png)

-The **Code Gawker** window provides several options through a context menu:
+The **Code Gawker** window provides several options through its own context menu:

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src="screenshots/alwaysontop.png" width = "600" alt="options">

-Selects Colors for a dialog to set the background and foreground colors:
+For example, select Colors for a dialog to set the background and foreground colors:

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![Image of Color Dialog](screenshots/colors2.png)